Legend of the Lost - 1957

 Surface similarities aside, this adventure film is one of the broader Wayne movies of this period, and the screenplay by Hecht has a lot of sympathy for all the characters involved.

 Brazzi's Paul Bonnard, a crazed explorer who can handle hardship and risk as long as he is focused on the teachings of his very upstanding, but deceased father, cracks under the strain of success.
-Once he comes across the ancient loot in the ruined Roman city that is their goal, plus the corpse of his Dad and a battered bible with notes which may indicate his father was betrayed in a homicidal love-triangle, Brazzi's world collapses, as does his iffy mental state.
-He turns to Dita (Loren) as a convenient consolation prize, this explorer discovering he isn't interested in righteousness, but is now convinced that if his father turned to avarice and lust, well, so can he.
+Once he comes across the ancient loot in the ruined Roman city that is their goal, plus the corpse of his Dad and a battered bible with notes which may indicate his father was betrayed in a lethal love-triangle, Brazzi's world, built upon his memory of his father, collapses, and so does his iffy mental state.
+He then turns to Dita (Loren) as a convenient consolation prize, the explorer dropping righteousness and now convinced that if his father turned to avarice and lust, well, he'll just keep following dad's road to ruin.

 Ironically, that's how the journey started between Wayne's Joe January and Dita - - he doesn't want her along, but if she is there, then there may be more uses for her besides just letting her cook and tend to cleaning.

 Loren's Dita isn't having any of it from either man.
-She was converted to the idea of a different life, and is staying with the precept, even though it's starting to look like the three explorers may be trapped in the desolate Roman treasure city without a way back to civilization.
+She was converted to the idea of a different life, and is staying upon the straight and narrow, even though it's starting to look like the three explorers may be trapped in the desolate Roman treasure city on a one way trip.

 Director: Henry Hathaway